-Rev. Thomas served as the Senior Pastor of Metropolitan Community Church, Bournemouth following his ordination, serving in this capacity for 12 years.
+Dr. Cazares-Thomas served as the Senior Pastor of Metropolitan Community Church, Bournemouth following his ordination, serving in this capacity for 12 years.
 He was instrumental in founding churches in Southampton, Brighton, Dorchester, and Torquay, (England).
-In 2002, he answered a call to ministry in Los Angeles where he currently serves as Senior Pastor.
+In 2002, he answered a call to ministry in Los Angeles where he served as Senior Pastor of MCC Los Angeles, the founding church of the Metropolitan Community Churches.
 Well-known for his social activism he has been instrumental in feeding programs for the homeless, night and day shelters, safer sex initiatives, establishing relations with police and LGBTQ communities, Over the Rainbow, (a drop in center offering counseling, support and information), LGBTQ youth services, as well as challenging laws that continue discrimination and intolerance.
 He also served as chaplain to the Sanctuary (an HIV/AIDS hospice), five drug and alcohol rehab houses, Women’s Refuge and the Mayor of Bournemouth.
 He also served as Chair of Relate (Bournemouth, Poole and Christchurch)--a relationship counseling organization.

 In 1998, Thomas was honored by an invitation from HRH Queen Elizabeth II to attend a Garden Party at Buckingham Palace in recognition of his work in the Bournemouth community.
 He is a contributing author of Daring to Speak Love’s Name and From Queer to Eternity.
 He has also been featured in a number of journals relating to queer theology and ministry to the LGBTQ community.

-Rev. Thomas currently serves as president of California Faith for Equality, an interfaith coalition that is building a strong voice in bringing about Marriage Equality in California; president of the Los Angeles LGBTQI Clergy Council; and serves Metropolitan Community Churches on the California Council of Churches.
+Dr. Cazares-Thomas served as president of California Faith for Equality, an interfaith coalition that built a strong voice in bringing about Marriage Equality in California; president of the Los Angeles LGBTQI Clergy Council; and served Metropolitan Community Churches on the California Council of Churches.